 "Hush.
 Soon you'll like her.
 That's all that's left.
 Liking.
 In the end, that's all there is."
 No way, Mavis thought.
 No way at all.
 Mother's gone but Connie's okay.
 This house is still my refuge.
-With that girl here, all my peace is gone.
+With that girl here, $\frac{1}{all}$ may as well be X my peace is gone.
 They did everything but slap each other and finally they did that.
+On her wedding day, Davey stand facing the flowerod wall paper.
+Thursday 15th September, 1994 held the hern of her slip up while Olive drew the seams.
+The Uttle brush tickled the backs of her legs, but she stood perfectly still.
 Not much point to garden peas.
 May as well use canned.
 Hardly a tastebud in town could tell the difference.
 Certainly not Steward's.
-Blue Boy packed in his cheek for twenty years narrowed his taste after first to a craving for spices, then reduced it to demands for hot pepper.
-When they got married, Dovey was sure she could never cook well enough to suit the twin known to be pickier than his brother, both men were Deek.
-Back from the war, they were both hungry for down home food, but dreaming of it for three years had raised their expectations, exaggerated the possibilities of lard making biscuits lighter than snow; of the responsibility sharp cheese took on in hominy.
+Blue Boy packed in his cheek for twenty years narrowed his taste altogether first to a craving for spices, then reduced it to demands for hot a sincle When they got married, Dovey was sure she could never cook well enough to suit the twin known to be pickier than his brother, both mex were.
+Deek.
+Back from the war, they were both hungry for down home food, but dreaming of it for three years had raised their expectations, exaggerated the possibilities of lard making biscuits lighter than Eventually snow; of the responsibility sharp cheese took on in hominy.
 Deek hummed with pleasure as he sucked sweet marrow from hocks or crunched chicken bones to powder.
 But Steward remembered everything differently.
 Shouldn't the clove be down in the tissue, not just sitting on top of the ham?
 And the chicken-fried steak--Vedalia onions or white?
 On her wedding day, Dovey stood facing the flowered wall paper, her back to the window so her sister, Olive, could see better.
 Dovey held the hem of her slip up while Olive drew the seams.
 The little brush tickled the backs of her legs, but she stood perfectly still.
 There were no stockings in Haven or the world in 1949, but to get married obviously bare legged mocked God and the ceremony.
 "I don't expect he'll be satisfied at table," Dovey tolder her sister.
 "Why not?" asked Olive.